 You’ll be surprised to see how getting rid of an old sofa can completely transform a room after a new couch and a fresh coat of paint.

-A sofa’s surface often deteriorates with time, causing the material to become worn, discolored, and/or distressed.
-It’s natural for these materials to fray and stain after a time, whether you have children, pets or prefer to entertain frequently.
+Over time, a sofa’s surface can deteriorate, causing the material to become worn, discolored, and/or distressed.
+It’s natural for these materials to fray and stain, especially if you have children, pets, or frequently entertain guests.

-These are common characteristics of leather sofas, which is why a fabric sofa may be a better choice for those looking for durability and ease of maintenance.
+These are common issues for leather sofas, which is why a fabric sofa may be a better choice for those looking for durability and ease of maintenance.